DroidDrone/DroidDrone/README.md

 ## What is DroidDrone

-With the DroidDrone you can easily control your [INAV](https://github.com/iNavFlight/inav) or [Betaflight](https://github.com/betaflight/betaflight) drone via the Internet.
+With the DroidDrone you can easily control your [INAV](https://github.com/iNavFlight/inav), [ArduPilot](https://github.com/ArduPilot/ardupilot) or [Betaflight](https://github.com/betaflight/betaflight) drone via the Internet.
 You only need two Android phones (requires min version 7, Android 11+ is recommended) - one is on the drone and connects to the flight controller with the OTG USB and the other connects to your remote controller.

 ## Install and configure

 You have to install the Flight and Control apps on the phones.
 You can download them from the [Releases](https://github.com/DroidDrone/DroidDrone/releases) page.

+### INAV or Betaflight setup
-Flight app controls your drone via MSP commands, so you need to change your receiver type to MSP in your INAV or Betaflight configurator:
+Flight app controls the INAV or Betaflight drone via MSP commands, so you need to change your receiver type to MSP in your configurator:

 ![Receiver](https://github.com/IvanSchulz/DroidDrone/blob/master/Resources/Screenshots/Scr_receiver.JPG?raw=true)

 > In the Modes tab you can also add a Camera Control 2 Mode to start or stop video recording.

+### ArduPilot setup
+ArduPilot should work with the default settings.
+However, you need to check these settings: Mavlink target system ID should match the parameter SYSID_THISMAV (default 1) in ArduPilot settings and Mavlink GCS system ID - the SYSID_MYGCS (default 255).
+Ignore MAVLink Overrides bitmask in the RC_OPTIONS parameter must be deactivated.
+You can set the RC_OVERRIDE_TIME parameter to one second (default is 3).

+> You can set the "Camera Record Video" RC option (166) to the free channel to start and stop video recording on Android.

 ### Network connection